June 14, 2022

 In this case, the new column plays a role of a placeholder for the real values of the specified data type (in the above case, numeric) that we can insert later.

 Alternatively, we can calculate a new column based on the existing ones.
-Let's first add the avg_sleep_hours column to our DataFrame and then calculate a new column avg_sleep_hours_per_year from it.
-We want to know how many hours these animals sleep on average per year:
+Let's first add the avg_sleep_hours column to our DataFrame and then calculate a new column avg_sleep_hours_per_year

-# Reconstructing the super_sleepers DataFrame
+# Reconstructing the `super_sleepers` DataFrame

 super_sleepers <- super_sleepers_initial